 During its October plenary, the EDPB adopted a final version of the Guidelines on restrictions of data subject rights under Art.
 23 GDPR following public consultation.
 The guidelines aim to recall the conditions surrounding the use of such restrictions by Member States or the EU legislator in light of the Charter of Fundamental Rights and the GDPR.
 They provide a thorough analysis of the criteria to apply restrictions, the assessments that need to be observed, how data subjects can exercise their rights after the restrictions are lifted, and the consequences of infringements of Art.
 23 GDPR.
 Additionally, the guidelines analyse how the legislative measures setting out the restrictions need to meet the foreseeability requirement and examine the grounds for the restrictions listed by Art.
 23(1) GDPR, and the obligations and rights which may be restricted.

-The EDPB has launched its 2023 Annual Report.
-The report provides an overview of the work carried out by the EDPB in the previous year and reflects on important milestones, such as the election of Anu Talus as EDPB Chair; the adoption of two binding decisions and one...
+Brussels, 09 April - The European Data Protection Board (EDPB) has published its 2025 Annual Report.
+The report provides an overview of the EDPB work carried out in 2025 and reflects on important milestones, such as the adoption of the Helsinki Statement on Enhanced...